Angelk119/nyc-mod6-project/README.md

 | Precision| 82.7% | When the model predicts a district is performing well, it is usually correct. |
 | F1-Score | 87.8% | Balances recall and precision, showing strong overall classification performance. |
 | AUC-ROC  | 0.98  | The model is very effective at separating high vs low recycling performance. |

+## 9. Business Impact & Ethical Considerations
+This model supports smarter decision-making for DSNY by enabling proactive action rather than reactive cleanup.

+First, it helps optimize resource allocation by identifying community districts that are likely to underperform in recycling, allowing DSNY to target education campaigns, outreach, and enforcement where they are most needed.

+Second, it contributes to cost savings by reducing contamination in recycling streams.
+By intervening early in at-risk districts, DSNY can prevent recyclable materials from being diverted to refuse, lowering processing and landfill costs.

+Third, the model enables goal tracking by providing a consistent, data-driven way to monitor progress toward NYC’s Zero Waste objectives over time and across districts.

+Finally, it supports equity assessment by highlighting districts that may require additional services, infrastructure, or community support—helping ensure that recycling performance improvements are citywide and equitable.

+**Ethics & Impact**
+- No personal or sensitive data used
+- Predictions are advisory, not punitive
+- Designed to guide equitable interventions

+**Limitations**
+- Monthly granularity limits short-term forecasting
+- Population data is static (2010 Census)
+- Behavioral and policy factors not included

+## 10. Future Work
+- Time-series forecasting for tonnage volumes
+- District clustering for targeted interventions

+#### *COMMENTS:*
+Two target definitions were tested during model development.
+The recycling ratio–based classification demonstrated better interpretability and alignment with operational decision-making, and was therefore chosen for our streamlit app.